Black Saturday bushfires: Marysville area (Murrindindi Mill fire)

 According to eyewitnesses, the Murrindindi Mill fire started at 2:55 pm, while Victoria Police twice told the Royal Commission that it commenced at "about 2.30 pm".
 It burned southeast across the Black Range, parallel to the Kilmore fire, towards Narbethong.
 Experienced Air Attack Coordinator Shaun Lawlor reported flame heights of "at least 100 metres" as the fire traversed the Black Range.
 At Narbethong, it destroyed 95 per cent of the town's houses.
 When the southerly change struck, it swept towards the town of Marysville.

 Late in the afternoon of 7 February, residents had anticipated that the fire front would bypass Marysville.
 At about 5:00 pm, power was lost to the town.
 Around 5:30 pm, the wind died away, however, minutes later it returned from a different direction, bringing the fire up the valley with it.

 Afterwards, a police sergeant said that the main street in Marysville had been destroyed: "The motel at one end of it partially exists.
 The bakery has survived.
 Don't ask me how.
 Everything else is just nuked."
 Reports on 11 February estimated that around 100 of the town's population of approximately 500 were believed to have perished, and that only "a dozen" buildings were left.
 Premier Brumby described the situation: "There's no activity, there's no people, there's no buildings, there's no birds, there's no animals, everything's just gone.
 So the fatality rate will be very high."

 Eventually 34 fatalities were confirmed in the Marysville area, with all but 14 of over 400 buildings destroyed.
 Other localities severely affected included Buxton and Taggerty.

 To the south of the fire complex, visitors and residents were stranded at Yarra Glen when fire surrounded the town on three sides.
 Houses just to the north of Yarra Glen were destroyed and large areas of grassy paddocks burnt.

 Investigators initially believed that the cause of the fire that originated near the Murrundindi Mill and swept through Narbethong and Marysville was arson, with several suspects investigated.
-On 1 April 2009, Victoria Police reaffirmed their view that the cause was arson.
-However, in June 2011, Victoria Police announced that they now believed the cause of the fire was not arson.

-Class action

-In February 2014 a class action trial against electricity company SP AusNet was due to begin in the Victorian Supreme Court.
-It was alleged that the fire was caused by a "break in an electrical conductor on a power pole near the Murrindindi Saw Mill".
-A A$300 million settlement was announced before the trial began.
+Later investigations prompted a 2011 declaration that arson had not been responsible.